thufschmitt/tix-papers/typing/records.md

 For a record type $τ = \{ x_1 = τ_1; \cdots; x_n = τ_n; \_ = τ_0 \}$, we
 refer to $τ_0$ by $\defr(τ)$.

-We have two rules depending on whether a default value is provided or not.
+We have two set of rules depending on whether a default value is provided or not.

 For the case where a default value is provided, we distinguish the case where the name of the accessed field is statically known from the case where it isn't.